What you'll learn

 2. How to assess attributes of your customer that may affect the experience you provide them

 3. How to become more inclusive and encompass people that represent the full range of human perspectives

 4. How to provide business teams information they need to make decisions considering the needs, experiences, and goals of their diverse users

 A customer persona, also commonly known as a buyer persona, is a partially fictional model that represents the main characteristics of a majority of your audience.
-Personas are built by collecting data from user feedback and research, as well as data analytics.
+Personas are built by collecting data from user feedback and research, as well as quantitative sources such as Google analytics.

 If you don’t invest time into analyzing your customer, you risk making a product that they don’t want or need—wasting resources and efforts.
 When it comes to understanding your customer, more is more.
 To exceed their expectations and needs requires solid knowledge of their purchasing habits, decision making process and timeline, and information that they’re lacking.

 One thing’s for certain, not all customers are the same.
 The challenge is appealing to a wide variety of personas while showcasing something about your organization that they can all relate to or understand.

 Connecting with users requires you to uncover information about their unique attitudes, behaviors, characteristics, and desires.
 To get a complete view of your diverse user base, you’ll need to pull together enough qualitative stories that breathe life and context and make the persona feel real.